-- To adopt a seal and suitable by-laws governing the management and operation of the Interstate Commission - To promulgate rules which shall have the force and effect of statutory law and shall be binding in the compacting states to the extent and in the manner provided in this compact. - To oversee, supervise and coordinate the interstate movement of offenders subject to the terms of this compact and any by-laws adopted and rules promulgated by the compact commission. - To enforce compliance with compact provisions, Interstate Commission rules, and by-laws, using all necessary and proper means, including but not limited to, the use of judicial process. - To establish and maintain offices. - To purchase and maintain insurance and bonds - To borrow, accept, or contract for services of personnel, including, but not limited to, members and their staffs.
+To adopt a seal and suitable bylaws governing the management and operation of the interstate commission;

+To promulgate rules which shall have the force and effect of statutory law and shall be binding in the compacting states to the extent and in the manner provided in this compact;

-- To establish and appoint committees and hire staff which it deems necessary for the carrying out of its functions including, but not limited to, an executive committee as required by Article III which shall have the power to act on behalf of the Interstate Commission in carrying out its powers and duties hereunder. - To elect or appoint such officers, attorneys, employees, agents, or consultants, and to fix their compensation, define their duties and determine their qualifications; and to establish the Interstate Commission's personnel policies and programs relating to, among other things, conflicts of interest, rates of compensation, and qualifications of personnel. - To accept any and all donations and grants of money, equipment, supplies, materials, and services, and to receive, utilize, and dispose of same. - To lease, purchase, accept contributions or donations of, or otherwise to own, hold, improve or use any property, real, personal, or mixed. - To sell, convey, mortgage, pledge, lease, exchange, abandon, or otherwise dispose of any property, real, personal or mixed. - To establish a budget and make expenditures and levy dues as provided in Article X of this compact. - To sue and be sued. - To provide for dispute resolution among Compacting States. - To perform such functions as may be necessary or appropriate to achieve the purposes of this compact. - To report annually to the legislatures, governors, judiciary, and state councils of the compacting states concerning the activities of the Interstate Commission during the preceding year.
-Such reports shall also include any recommendations that may have been adopted by the Interstate Commission. - To coordinate education, training and public awareness regarding the interstate movement of offenders for officials involved in such activity. - To establish uniform standards for the reporting, collecting, and exchanging of data.
+To oversee, supervise, and coordinate the interstate movement of offenders subject to the terms of this compact and any bylaws adopted and rules promulgated by the interstate commission;

+To enforce compliance with compact provisions, interstate commission rules, and bylaws, using all necessary and proper means, including, but not limited to, the use of judicial process;

+To establish and maintain offices;

+To purchase and maintain insurance and bonds;

+To borrow, accept, or contract for services of personnel, including, but not limited to, members and their staffs;

+To establish and appoint committees and hire staff which it deems necessary for the carrying out of its functions, including, but not limited to, an executive committee as required by Article III which shall have the power to act on behalf of the interstate commission in carrying out its powers and duties hereunder;

+To elect or appoint such officers, attorneys, employees, agents, or consultants and to fix their compensation, define their duties, and determine their qualifications and to establish the interstate commission's personnel policies and programs relating to, among other things, conflicts of interest, rates of compensation, and qualifications of personnel;

+To accept any and all donations and grants of money, equipment, supplies, materials, and services and to receive, utilize, and dispose of same;

+To lease, purchase, accept contributions or donations of, or otherwise to own, hold, improve, or use any property, real, personal, or mixed;

+To sell, convey, mortgage, pledge, lease, exchange, abandon, or otherwise dispose of any property, real, personal, or mixed;

+To establish a budget, make expenditures, and levy assessments as provided in Article X of this compact;

+To sue and be sued;

+To provide for dispute resolution among compacting states;

+To perform such functions as may be necessary or appropriate to achieve the purposes of this compact;

+To report annually to the legislatures, governors, judiciary, and state councils of the compacting states concerning the activities of the interstate commission during the preceding year.
+Such reports shall also include any recommendations that may have been adopted by the interstate commission;

+To coordinate education, training, and public awareness regarding the interstate movement of offenders for officials involved in such activity; and

+To establish uniform standards for the reporting, collecting, and exchanging of data.

-ARTICLE VI
+ARTICLE VI ORGANIZATION AND OPERATION OF

-ORGANIZATION AND OPERATION OF THE INTERSTATE COMMISSION
+THE INTERSTATE COMMISSION

-Section A. By-laws
+Section A. Bylaws

-The Interstate Commission shall, by a majority of the Members, within twelve months of the first Interstate Commission meeting, adopt By-laws to govern its conduct as may be necessary or appropriate to carry out the purposes of the Compact, including, but not limited to: establishing the fiscal year of the Interstate Commission; establishing an executive committee and such other committees as may be necessary. providing reasonable standards and procedures:
+The interstate commission shall, by a majority of the members, within twelve months of the first interstate commission meeting, adopt bylaws to govern its conduct as may be necessary or appropriate to carry out the purposes of the compact, including, but not limited to:

+Establishing the fiscal year of the interstate commission;

+Establishing an executive committee and such other committees as may be necessary;

+Providing reasonable standards and procedures:

-- (i) for the establishment of committees, and - (ii) governing any general or specific delegation of any authority or function of the Interstate Commission:
+- (i) For the establishment of committees; and - (ii) Governing any general or specific delegation of any authority or function of the interstate commission;

-providing reasonable procedures for calling and conducting meetings of the Interstate Commission, and ensuring reasonable notice of each such meeting;
+Providing reasonable procedures for calling and conducting meetings of the interstate commission and ensuring reasonable notice of each such meeting;